NavPilDev/npd-call-analysis-tool/README.md

 ## Usage

-1. Use the React frontend to upload EMS call transcripts.
+1. Upload EMS call transcripts through the React frontend.
-2. The frontend sends transcripts to the backend API /analyze.
+2. Transcripts are sent to the backend API.
-3. Backend queries the EMS protocol vector index and runs Ollama LLM locally for analysis.
+3. The backend compares transcripts against the EMS protocol CSV.
-4. Analysis results are returned and displayed on the frontend UI.
+4. Results are returned and displayed on the frontend.

 ## How it Works

-* EMS protocol data (CSV) is loaded and indexed with FAISS for semantic search.
-* Transcripts are parsed and queried against this index for relevant questions.
-* A local LLM (Ollama) processes the transcript and indexed data to determine protocol adherence.
-* Responses follow the structured schema defined in models.py for consistent frontend display.
+* The Excel grading sheet provided by NPD is loaded as the reference for grading criteria.
+* Each transcript is parsed line by line and compared against the required questions from the sheet.
+* A matching algorithm (keyword/token overlap) determines which protocol questions were asked, which were missed, and assigns points based on the NPD rubric.
+* Results are packaged into a structured API response (via models.py) and returned to the frontend for display.

 ## Notes

-* Ollama provides a HIPAA-friendly, local LLM inference environment, no cloud dependency.
-* The semantic vector index improves retrieval performance and relevance.
-* This modular approach allows easy upgrades to the backend LLM or frontend UI independently.
+### Future AI Integration
+- Once the non-AI version is stable, the team plans to add:
+    - A basic AI grading module to test against Norman PD demo data.
+    - More advanced natural language techniques for transcript understanding.
+    - Secure, on-premise deployment to maintain data privacy.

 ## Team Contributions